itaouil/itaouil.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Participated at the <a href='https://robotics-summerschool.ethz.ch/'>ETH Robotics Summer School</a>
+Participated in the <a href='https://robotics-summerschool.ethz.ch/'>ETH Robotics Summer School</a>